-This qualification is ideal for students wanting to study Maths further at A level and beyond.
+This qualification is ideal for students wanting to study Maths further, at college level, for A level, and beyond.
 Statistics is about making decisions where there is uncertainty.
 It gives students the skills to collect, analyse, interpret, and present data.
-GCSE Statistics opens the door to a variety of careers including, weather forecasting, biological sciences, business, finance, market research and data analysis.
-Following the COVID-19 pandemic statistics and data have become more relevant than ever, used in daily briefings, and seen frequently in the news, this is a growing industry, and skills learnt in this course will prepare students for the modern and technologically advanced world.
+GCSE Statistics opens the door to a variety of careers including, weather forecasting, biological sciences, business, finance, market research and data analysists.
+Following the COVID 19 pandemic statistics and data have become more relevant than ever, used in daily briefings, and seen frequently in the news, this is a growing industry and skills learnt in this course will prepare students for the modern and technologically advanced world.